azizbek-khabibov/computing/README.md

 The DFA for that same problem would be much larger and complex.
 NFA enbales us to think in terms of success path while ignoring errors.

 But, that is a tradeoff.
 Because NFA is indetermisnistic, we have to track a set of all possible states at each step.
 But, if we try to unroll it to DFA, it may explode, i.e. too many possible paths should be defined.

+"A language is called **Regular language** if it is recognized by some FA."
+This applies to NFA as well.